Querying CDS

 The above query would filter results to documents that have both the renderable profile AND the listenable profile.
 Any filtering query parameter can be used with an AND operator.

-By combining query parameters and multiple values, complex boolean operations can be created:
+Note that by combining query parameters and multiple values, complex boolean operations can be created:

 profileIds=renderable,listenable&collectionIds=1001,1002&profileIds=podcast-episode